PROJECT REWILD

 Rewilding efforts restoring ecological functions and biodiversity

 Healthy ecosystems rely on a balance of flora and fauna.
 When species like large herbivores, predators, or pollinators face decline, the entire ecosystem can degrade.
-In such cases, rewilding efforts become essential to restore ecological functions and biodiversity.
+In such cases, rewilding efforts can restore ecological functions and biodiversity.
+Rewilding efforts exist on a continuum from safeguarding land and allowing it to regenerate over time, to species reintroductions and translocations.

-Great Plains has been engaged in rewilding along this continuum for nearly twenty years – starting with the protection of the Selinda Reserve in 2006 moving into species reintroductions with Rhinos without Borders in 2015 and now translocations with Project Rewild in Zimbabwe beginning in 2022.
+Great Plains has been engaged in rewilding along this continuum for nearly twenty years – starting with the protection of the Selinda Reserve in 2006 moving into species re-introductions with Rhinos without Borders in 2015 and now translocations with Project Rewild in Zimbabwe beginning in 2022.
 Great Plains specializes in long-term ecosystem protection and emergency conservation efforts, including reintroducing critical species to areas where they have disappeared or declined.

 Translocations as a conservation tool stem from the vision to find sustainable ways to protect wildlife in areas where they are under pressure.
 With protected land shrinking and wildlife facing growing pressures from human activity including encroachment into conserved areas, poaching, and habitat loss, translocations are an effective conservation tool.
 Translocating keystone species, like elephants, revitalizes ecosystems by ensuring their grazing, seed dispersal, and habitat-shaping behaviours which support landscape health.